sasha-sashok/sasha-sashok/README.md

-I want to escape 3rd world country, Russia, by relocating into *Amsterdam* 🥺
+I want to escape 3rd world country, Russia, by relocating into *Amsterdam* as high-skilled it-products developer 🥺

 plz help 🤣